 30. J.C.
 Penney

 After shutting down nearly 140 stores last year, J.C.
 Penney has been at it again in 2018.
 The department store chain said eight locations, from California to New Jersey, would be out of business before summer.

-Penney's, which has been losing money for years, also plans to close a distribution center in Wisconsin this summer.
+Penney's, which has been losing money for years, also planned to close a distribution center in Wisconsin over the summer.

 Macy's closed around 70 of its department stores in 2017 and started off 2018 by announcing it would shut down nearly a dozen more.